SimonRenblad/silent-work-logger/README.md

 Compile .cpp file using C++ compiler of choice.
 Run .exe file to start logging, and press enter to stop logger.

+Run 'python analyser.py' to get information about the data collected.
+Currently displays time spent daily (as opposed to the recorded time spent per session)

 ### WORK IN PROGRESS: ANALYSIS

 analysis.py is a separate file for executing and viewing analysis of data recorded by silent-work-logger.
 Currently under development.